PowerDNS/pdns/pdns/recursordist/docs/appendices/compiling.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 `libdecaf <https://sourceforge.net/projects/ed448goldilocks/>`_ is a library that allows the PowerDNS Recursor to support ed25519 and Ed448 (DNSSEC algorithms 15 and 16).
-To detect libdecaf, use the ``--enable-libdecaf`` configure option.
+To detect libdecaf, use the ``--with-libdecaf`` configure option.

+.. versionchanged:: 4.2.0
+  This option was previously ``--enable-libdecaf``

 Protobuf to emit DNS logs
 ^^^^^^^^^^^^^^^^^^^^^^^^^